nadinespy/nadinespy.github.io/_posts/2023-24-05-collaboration-in-science.md

     </div>
   </body>
 </html>

+Yarkoni’s fundamental critique of psychological research had elicited a big number of responses, one of which came from [Lakens et al. (2022)](file:///home/nadinespy/Downloads/7640f93a-4daa-4004-a7d1-88bff16c6eef.pdf) and which challenged Yarkoni’s assumption that every psychological or cognitive construct would be identical with the space of possible operationalizations.
+Whereas, e.g., the concept of “color” indeed is identical to the space of possible operationalizations – the colors in the visible  spectrum –, many concepts such as, for instance, “anger” aren’t, meaning that they are <span style="color:#2E8B57">*“[…] semantically richer than and cannot be reduced to their operationalizations (e.g., anger is not  just  what anger measures measure).”*</span>.
+As a consequence, merely focussing on aligning verbal and quantitative expressions of one’s hypotheses as demanded by Yarkoni would fail to acknowledge the fundamental gap between verbal and statistical hypotheses in the first place, <span style="color:#2E8B57">*“[…] no matter how expansive the fitted model is.”*</span>

 So… it can all get quite complicated.
 There is more to say to the struggles in the psychological – and, by extension, the mind sciences –, but I will constrain myself at that point to offer only a glimpse into some of the issues that arise.
 The point here is to showcase some of the difficulties and disputes that the mind sciences face.
 (Looking at the 38 responses elicited by Yarkoni’s paper might be an interesting starting point to know more.)